Workout Routine for Women Over 60: Get Strong and Get Active

 Get Enough Sleep

-This is probably the most overlooked item in a fitness routine, but it is by far one of the MOST important keys to success.
+This is probably the most overlooked necessity in any fitness routine, but it’s by far one of the MOST important keys to success.

 If your goals are to increase lean muscle mass, improve endurance and cardiovascular health, then good quality sleep is a must for you.